Privacy Notice

 6. Storage period

 In principle, we only store personal data for as long as necessary to fulfil the purposes for which we collected the data.
 We then delete the data immediately, unless we still need the data until the statutory limitation period expires for evidence purposes for civil law claims, due to statutory retention obligations or there is another legal basis under data protection law for the continued processing of your data in the specific individual case.
+Your data will be stored especially for the following periods:

 - Connection data: for the time of your visit and beyond in logfiles for a limited period;